zackproser-workos/cli-auth-example/README.md

 3. Process the authentication response
 4. Save your access token locally

+### Step 2.
+Fetch a secure resource using your access token:

-2. After successful authentication, you can fetch your user profile:
+Following successful authentication, you can fetch a secure resource using your stored access token:

 ```bash
 npm start me